AmritMurali/SpotifyToMP3/README.md

 GOOGLE_KEY="PASTE HERE"
 MUSIC_PATH=C:\Users\PUT_YOUR_USERNAME_HERE\Music
 ```
 Go to https://developer.spotify.com/, create an account/login, go to the dashboard and create an app (i put http://localhost:3000 for the URI).
 Check Web API.
-This could take some time if you create a new account.
+This could take some time if you created a new spotify account.
 Then go in your app and click settings.
-Then go to basic information and get your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET.
+Then go to basic information and get your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET and add it in the env file.

 Next, go to the spotify playlist you want to create MP3 files for.
 The URL should look like this https://open.spotify.com/playlist/SPOTIFY_PLAYLIST_ID.
+Add the SPOTIFY_PLAYLIST_ID in your env file.

 Lastly, go to https://console.cloud.google.com/ and login to a gmail account.
 Go to the navigation menu (three lines on top-left), then APIs and Services, then Enabled APIs and Services.
 Create a project, then click on Enable APIs and Services, scroll to Youtube Data API v3 and enable it.
-Next, it will ask you to create credentials (select public data) and it will give you the GOOGLE_KEY, select done.
+Next, it will ask you to create credentials (select public data) and it will give you the GOOGLE_KEY, add it in your env file and select done.

-MUSIC_PATH is the path to the directory you want to put the audio files in, DO NOT PUT QUOTES.
+MUSIC_PATH is the path to the directory you want to put the audio files in, add it in your env file and DO NOT PUT QUOTES.

-Add these five things to your .env file and then run (NOTE: do not use a playlist with over 50 songs or you will go over the credit limit for the youtube api calls)
+Add these five pieces of information to your .env file and then run (NOTE: i think there is a limit of about 75 songs per GOOGLE_KEY, so do the same steps on a different email to get an new GGOGLE_KEY)
 ```
 python spotifyToMP3.py
 ```
-After it is done, the folder will appear in the same directory.
 That's it!

 # SearchToMP3 instructions
 Skip the spotify steps, but add the GOOGLE_KEY and MUSIC_PATH.
 Just type the name of the audio you want and type 0 when you're done.